 Subprocessor Management:

 EdTech platforms often use cloud infrastructure, analytics services, and other subprocessors that access student data.
-Educational agreements should address subprocessor management and approval processes.
+Educational agreements should address subprocessor management and approval processes, including expectations for GDPR-compliant API security controls across all integrated services.

 Maintain current lists of subprocessors and their data access levels.
 Some schools require approval for new subprocessors, while others accept notification-based approaches with opt-out rights.